 - Minimal Noise: Unlike air pumps and airstones, venturi systems are relatively quiet, which can be advantageous in indoor or residential setups.

-Disadvantages of Venturi System:
+Disadvantages of the Venturi System:

 - Energy Consumption: While quieter, venturi systems may consume more electricity than air pumps, so their long-term operating costs should be considered.